-Andrew Lines – Teacher-Guide, Educational Consultant and co-developer of The Rite Journey
+Andrew Lines – Teacher, Educational Consultant and co-developer of The Rite Journey

 Following this Andrew turned his passion to providing relevant learning experiences for students, especially in the social, emotional and spiritual realms and this has led him to being one of the world’s most influential contemporary Rites of Passage creators and one of Australia’s most recognised boys’ educators.
-More than 6000 young people in over 60 schools will be initiated into adulthood in 2014 through his school based year-long Rite of Passage program ‘The Rite Journey’.
-This brings the total number of students having completed The Rite Journey to over 20,000 from its beginnings in 2005.
+Each year about 8000 young people in nearly 100 schools are initiated into adulthood through his school based year-long Rite of Passage program ‘The Rite Journey’.
+This brings the total number of students having completed The Rite Journey to 50,000 from its beginnings in 2005.
 He has worked with thousands of teachers in hundreds of schools to facilitate a process which honours the transition of our children into a responsible, respectful and resilient adulthood.
 His contemporary methodologies for working with students in middle years’ classrooms are being used by schools throughout Australia and New Zealand and now in South Korea and Europe.

-2003 saw him co-creating a new educational initiative, ‘Habits of Heart’, which are a set of 16 principles which when explicitly taught allow for the growth of social and emotional intelligence.
+2013 saw him co-creating a new educational initiative, ‘Habits of Heart’ (www.habitsofheart.com), which are a set of 16 principles which when explicitly taught allow for the growth of social and emotional intelligence.

 Jane Bennett – Counsellor, Social Researcher, Author, Educator and co-developer of The Rite Journey Girls’ Program